+Muck Rack offers various types of data points and metrics to make quantifying your PR campaigns easy.
 In this article, you’ll learn about the metrics included on Muck Rack, as well as how to use them to determine the success of an article or campaign.

-What if a UVM isn’t available?
+What if UVM isn’t available for a media outlet?

 The total number of journalists who have shared a link on Twitter.
 This metric is used to provide insight into how many times a story has been amplified by the most credible, influential sources, journalists.